 Why this chapter matters for UPSC: International migration is tested in GS1 (human geography — migration patterns, causes, consequences) and GS2 (refugee crisis, India's foreign policy toward diaspora, brain drain).
-The global refugee crisis (71+ million displaced), India's position as the world's largest diaspora-sending country, and remittances as a development finance source are topics that appear regularly.
+The global refugee crisis (123.2 million forcibly displaced, UNHCR Global Trends 2024 (released June 2025)), India's position as the world's largest diaspora-sending country, and remittances as a development finance source are topics that appear regularly.
 The push-pull framework is the analytical backbone for any migration answer.

-Contemporary hook: India received $125 billion in remittances in 2023 — the highest for any country in the world.
-India's 32+ million diaspora spans every continent.
+Contemporary hook: India received $135.46 billion in remittances in FY2024-25 (RBI; record high) — the highest for any country in the world.
+India's 35+ million diaspora spans every continent (MEA 2024: 35.42 million).
 Yet the same country also produces a "brain drain" of top scientists and engineers to the USA.
 Understanding this paradox — simultaneous skilled emigration and massive remittance inflow — requires the nuanced push-pull analysis this chapter provides.

 PART 1 — Quick Reference Tables